i-on-project/core/README.md

 $ # Generate JAR
 $ ./gradlew assemble
 $
+$ export JDBC_DATABASE_URL="jdbc:postgresql://10.0.2.15:10020/myrealdb?user=unpriv&password=realdbsafepw"
+$
 $ # Run server
 $ java -server -jar ./build/libs/core-0.1.jar
 ```

 If you previously ran the `build` task, you may skip `assemble`.
-The server will open port `8080` which you may change by specifying an option (e.g `java -server -Dserver.port=10022 -jar ./build/libs/core-0.1.jar`)
+The server will open port on `8080` which you may change by specifying an option (e.g `java -server -Dserver.port=10022 -jar ./build/libs/core-0.1.jar`)